Sell A Car On Finance: Step-By-Step Guide

 - a) The proceeds of selling your car will cover the outstanding finance

-- b) If not, the shortfall that you will have to cover
+- b) If not, the shortfall that you’ll have to cover

-The best way to get an accurate online valuation for your car is to use Motorway’s free car buyer comparison tool.
+One way to get an accurate online valuation for your car is to use Motorway’s free car valuation calculator.

-We compare the entire car buying market, so you’ll be able to review offers from multiple car buyers at once.
+We compare many online car buying websites, so you’ll be able to review offers from multiple car buyers at once.

-That way you will get an accurate indication of the current value of your car from instant car buyers.
+That way you’ll get an accurate indication of the current value of your car from instant car buyers.

 What If The Valuation Is Higher Than The Finance?

 If the value of your car is greater than your outstanding finance, then there should be no problems completing a sale.
-In fact, you will have a surplus after everything is finalised.
+In fact, you’ll have a surplus after everything is finalised.

 What If It’s Lower?

-If it is lower, deduct the valuation from the settlement figure to work out your shortfall.
+If it’s lower, deduct the valuation from the settlement figure to work out your shortfall.

 Note: If your car is not in perfect condition (i.e. no scratches, dents, or dings) we would advise factoring in a leeway of around £200-£300 in case there are any deductions at final valuation.